• Skip to main content

 Hi Deeksha

 You are welcome.
 Thanks a lot for the wishes.
-You can check the recipes of Payasam recipe
+You can check Payasam recipe.

 I made this today.
 It was delicious and my daughters love it. thank you so much swasthi. whenever I had doubt in any recipe, your blog will be my first visit.